-There are lots of software packages out there to help keep your records straight and to help you to keep a track of where you with your finances at any point in time.
+There are lots of software packages (we use Xero) out there to help keep your bookkeeping and accounting records straight and to help you to keep track of where you are with your finances at any point in time.

 We all want to know how to reduce our tax liabilities don’t we?
 So, as a partnership there are all sorts of expenses that you can claim.
 The general rule is, was the cost incurred ‘wholly and exclusively’ for the purpose of the business.
 In other words, would you have bought it if you didn’t have the business?